 - Freezing: Place seashells in a water-tight Ziplock bag, cover with water, then place in the freezer (just like you would do to fresh fish).
 When you are ready to clean them, let the bag thaw at room temperature until completely defrosted.
 You should be able to grab hold of the animal inside and gently pull it out.
-Go now to cleaning dead shell specimens.
+Then, clean the shell itself.

 - Microwave: As long as you don't mind the smell in your microwave, this is an easy method.
 The time it takes to cook your seashells can really vary by microwave, so just try it until you figure out how long for each shell.
-Grasp cooked shell with gloves or a towel and gently pull out the animal tissue inside.
-See step 5.
+Grasp cooked shells with gloves or a towel and gently pull out the animal tissue inside.

 Cleaning Dead Shells

 - Bleaching: Soak the seashells in a 50-50 solution of bleach and water.
-The length of time depends on the type of seashells and the quantity of seashells being cleaned.
-Just be sure to remove them when the "periostracum" is gone.
+The length of time depends on the type of seashells and the number of seashells being cleaned.
+Just be sure to remove them when the periostracum is gone.
 The periostracum is the flaky, leathery covering that covers most live seashells.
 Many professionals warn against bleaching because the shell will absorb the smell and that can't be gotten rid of.
 Also, it can ruin the color.
 So, if you are bleaching your shells, don't leave them in the solution too long.

 - Barnacles: If there are still barnacles and other matter on the seashells, you can use an instrument, such as a dental pick, to chip off the material.
 Other useful tools are a toothbrush, grill brush, wire brush or a water pick.